syncfusion-content/javascript-docs/js/Diagram/Interaction.md

 ### Appearance

-Position, size and style of the user handle can be customized with a set of predefined properties.
+Position, size, and style of the user handle can be customized with a set of predefined properties.

-Following code snippet illustrates how to customize the appearance of the user handle.
+The following code example illustrates how to customize the appearance of the user handle.
 {% highlight js %}

  var UserHandlePositions = ej.datavisualization.Diagram.UserHandlePositions;